 To see all the available tools for translating, please log in.

 The free tools on the Translation Commons server can be used to learn a new skill, to practice and to increase your chances for employment.
 They are not intended for professional use.

 TC-HOSTED TRANSLATION TOOLS

-Collaborative translation tool from the area of Free / Open Source website translation.
-Pootle has been empowered by Translation Commons to be used as an open and collaborative CAT Tool, that focus on Quality, and allows working with Machine Translation and Translation Memories.
-Support the main file formats (.odt, .ods, .odp, .txt, .po, .html, …).
+Collaborative translation tool: Free / Open Source website translation.
+Pootle has been installed on the Translation Commons server to be used as an open and collaborative CAT Tool, it focuses on Quality, and allows working with Machine Translation and Translation Memories.
+Support of all the main file formats (.odt, .ods, .odp, .txt, .po, .html, …) [INSTRUCTIONS].

-NOTE (1): Keep in mind that Pootle is a open collaborative tool and your translations will be shared by the TC Community.
+NOTE (1): Keep in mind that Pootle is an open collaborative tool and your translations will be shared by the TC Community.